C-Chafik/rainfall/bonus2/walkthrough.md

 bonus2@RainFall:~$
 ```

-We dont quite know how is the second argument is used.
+We dont quite know how the second argument is used.

 The program seems to use the LANG environnement variable.

 The language variable might a global, since its not initialised, this value receive a value that depend of the value of LANG, that we can modifiy.

 Lets check what is it checking.

 ```sh